aspose-words/Aspose.Words-Documentation/net/getting-started/security/_index.md

 articleTitle: Security Notes
 linktitle: Security Notes
 type: docs
 description: "Aspose.Words for .NET recognizes and adheres to common security standards to ensure a high level of data security.
-Look at possible security issues and recommendations on how to avoid them."
+Look at possible security issues and recommendations on how to avoid them using C#."
 weight: 100
 url: /net/security/
 ---